emadb/rovex/README.md

 - [ ] behavior per notification (announcer)
 - [x] rename RoverFactory
 - [x] brutal kill of rover so that they reborn in the start position
+- [ ] transform this in a multi player game